-Nursing home abuse cases are especially emotional ones because we expect nursing home employees, managers, and owners to provide our loved ones the best care and attention possible.
+Nursing home abuse cases are especially emotional because we expect nursing home employees, managers, and owners to provide our loved ones with the best care and attention possible.
 But when this trust is broken, or if an elderly loved one was injured because of the negligence of a nursing home caretaker, you have the right to file a claim for damages.
 A personal injury attorney can help you prove harm in a nursing home abuse case and win you the compensation your family deserves.

 Taking Legal Action

 If you decide to sue the nursing home where your loved one was injured, filing a civil lawsuit will be the best route.
 In this case, your lawyer can help you file a complaint with the county or state court clerk.
 The nursing home will respond to the complaint.
 Then the two parties will enter the discovery period, during which each side will evaluate evidence and witness testimony.
 Generally, the parties can reach an agreement out of court.
 But if not, they will go to court to resolve the dispute.
 Your attorney can represent you in court and present your evidence and argument against the nursing home.

 Proving Nursing Home Abuse or Negligence